Paul-J-Company/Systems-Design/Systems-Design.md

 &ensp;&ensp;code is instrumented, to help make a system observable.<br>
 &ensp;&ensp;OpenTelemetry is natively supported by a number of vendors.<br>
 &ensp;&ensp;[List of Vendors that support OpenTelemetry:](https://opentelemetry.io/ecosystem/vendors/)<br>
-&ensp;&ensp;Cloud Observability, Grafana Labs, Jaeger, SigNoz, AppDynamics, etc.<br>
+&ensp;&ensp;Cloud Observability, Grafana Labs, Jaeger, SigNoz, AppDynamics<br>
 What is Data?<br>
 &ensp;&ensp;Data is anything you can assign meaning to.<br>
 &ensp;&ensp;Technically, "data" is a plural noun (it is the plural form of the noun "datum").<br>